How to stop worrying about tomorrow and start living today

 Avoid getting lost in vague fears

-When fears feel vague in your mind, when you don’t have clear thought it is so easy to go down and get lost in worries and bad scenarios.
+When fears feel vague in your mind when you don’t have clear thoughts it is so easy to go down and get lost in worries and bad scenarios.

 In this situation, it is important to clear your mind and ask yourself: Honestly, what is the worst that could happen?